top of page

 Casey Murano

-Casey Murano is a visual artist who creates drawings and practices of pilgrimage.
-After earning a B.A. in Visual and Media Arts Practice from the University of Richmond, she participated in a year of service and leadership development with the St. Joseph Worker Program in St. Paul, Minnesota and then lived for three years at Bethlehem Farm, an intentional community, non-profit and service retreat center in Alderson, West Virginia.
+CASEY MURANO is a visual artist currently based in the Blue Ridge Mountains of Virginia who creates drawings and practices of pilgrimage.
+She primarily creates works on paper, and recently can most often be found making sequences of ballpoint pen drawings in found books.
+She earned a B.A. in Visual and Media Arts Practice from the University of Richmond and will soon be starting graduate studies at Boston College's Clough School of Theology and Ministry.
+In between, she participated in a year of service and leadership development with the St. Joseph Worker Program in St. Paul, Minnesota and then lived for three years at Bethlehem Farm, an intentional community, non-profit and service retreat center in Alderson, West Virginia.
 She has recently attended residencies with MidMountain Collective, Grünewald Guild, and Virginia Center for Creative Arts.

-Statement
+Artist (+Ministry/Theology) Statement

 bottom of page